Music lovers, thrill seekers, conversationalists all across the fruited plain, Rushlin Bohr, joining you here together in the darkness.

 They cannot afford to have Hillary attached to that in any way.

-Hillary can't be attached to it anyway.
+Hillary can't be attached to it in any way.

 She can't let that happen.

-But still, not anger the extreme wacko Democrat base.
+She's got to distance herself from Obama, but still not anger the extreme wacko Democrat base.

 Obama's base, Elizabeth Warren's base.